waldo1001/crs-al-language-extension/README.md

     - \<ObjectNameShort\>
     - \<BaseName\>
     - \<BaseId\> - same remarks as above!
+* `CRS.ObjectNamePrefix`: When using the Reorganize/Rename-commands, this setting will make sure the object name (and filename) will have a Prefix
+* `ObjectNameSuffix`: When using the Reorganize/Rename-commands, this setting will make sure the object name (and filename) will have a Suffix
 * `CRS.AlSubFolderName`: Variable subfoldername.
 "None" means you want to disable the command to move files to a subfolder.
 Two choices: "Objects" and "Al".
 * `DisableDefaultAlSnippets`: Disables the default snippets that come with the Microsoft.al-language extension.
 When you change the setting, you need to restart VSCode twice.
 Once for disabling the snippets on activation (at that time, the snippets are still loaded).
 And the second time to actually not load the snippets anymore.
 * `DisableCRSSnippets`: Disables the CRS snippets that come with this extension.
 When you change the setting, you need to restart VSCode twice.
 Once for disabling the snippets on activation (at that time, the snippets are still loaded).
 And the second time to actually not load the snippets anymore.